Types of Trading: Day Trading, Swing Trading, and Position Trading

 SWING TRADING

-Swing trading focuses on capturing short- to medium-term price movements, with trades typically held for several days to weeks.
-This strategy takes advantage of market fluctuations, aiming to profit from price “swings” within an established trend.
+Swing trading focuses on short- to medium-term price movements.
+Traders typically hold positions for several days to weeks.
+This strategy benefits from market fluctuations, aiming to profit from price “swings” within an established trend.
+Swing traders look for opportunities when the market shows signs of a reversal or continuation.

 Best for: Traders who prefer a balanced approach.
 Less intensive than day trading but still active enough to capitalize on market movements.
 Ideal for those who can analyze trends, manage risks, and have the patience to hold positions for several days.